liamstatham/LearningJournal/README.md

   - AZ-900 - Azure Fundamentals Certification 28/04/2021
   - 100 Days of code (C#/python) completed on 13/04/2021

+### 24/11/2023
+  - Azure AI
+  - AI in general, book: the coming wave

+### 23/11/2023
+  - Ansible, Terraform and pipelines work!
+  - AI in general, book: the coming wave

+### 22/11/2023
+  - Azure AI
+  - AI in general, book: the coming wave

+### 21/11/2023
+  - Ansible, Terraform and pipelines work!
+  - AI in general, book: the coming wave

+### 20/11/2023
+  - Azure AI
+  - AI in general, book: the coming wave

 ### 19/11/2023
   - Azure AI